Field Service Conflict: The $120K Hidden Cost of Angry Customers

 The Compound Interest of Conflict

 Disputes consume attention, time, and billable hours.
-Multiply a few friction‑filled interactions across a 10‑person crew and small losses quickly become a missing headcount.
-Without proper team management tools, these conflicts spiral unchecked.
+Multiply a few friction-filled interactions across a 10-person crew and small losses quickly become a missing headcount.
+Without proper team communication tools and shift documentation, conflicts spiral unchecked.

 What Actually Works (Hint: Not “Just Stay Calm”)